angular/angular/aio/content/guide/dependency-injection.md

   </code-pane>
 </code-tabs>

-`HeroService` must provided in some parent injector.
+`HeroService` must be provided in some parent injector.
 The code in `HeroListComponent` doesn't depend on where `HeroService` comes from.
 If you decided to provide `HeroService` in `AppModule`, `HeroListComponent` wouldn't change.

 {@a singleton-services}